oysteinvolden/Real-time-sensor-encryption/README.md

 This repo is in fact a ROS package which can easily be integrated into a ROS environment applied by new users.
 It is tested with Ubuntu 18.04 LTS and ROS melodic, on x86 architecture (standard laptop), arm-based 64-bit architecture (Nvidia Jetson Xavier) and arm-based 32-bit architecture (Rasberry Pi).

 ### Structure
-In the crypto_pipeline/src folder, each application folder (e.g video and point cloud) is listed and for each application folder, a number of cryptographical methods is listed.
+In the crypto_pipeline/src folder, each application folder (i.e. video and point cloud) is listed and for each application folder, a number of cryptographical methods is listed.
 In CMakeLists.txt, one can easily comment/uncomment executives representing the different cryptological methods applied to different sensor data.
 Remember to only include one pair of executive at the time, 1 x "talker" - the ROS node to send data and 1 x "listener" - the ROS node to receive data.
 For simplicity, all internal crypto libraries neccessary for each application is stored locally.
 This may be changed later.

 ## Examples